-Causes of 3D Printing First Layer Ripples
+What Causes Ripples in 3D Printing First Layer?

-• Bed Adhesion Issues:If the 3D printing bed isn't leveled properly, some parts of the printed object will be higher on the bed, causing the nozzle to move unevenly.
+- Bed Adhesion Issues: If the 3D printing bed isn't leveled properly, some parts of the printed object will be higher on the bed, causing the nozzle to move unevenly.
 Additionally, an unclean 3D printing bed can result in poor filament adhesion, also contributing to the issue of ripples.

-• 3D Printing Nozzle Height:If the nozzle is too close to the print bed, the material may not be extruded smoothly or may get stuck on the print bed.
+- Incorrect 3D Printing Nozzle Height: If the nozzle is too close to the print bed, the material may not be extruded smoothly or may get stuck on the print bed.
 This can lead to first layer ripples.
-Conversely, if the nozzle is set too high, it may result in the 3D printer first layer not sticking, which can also cause a wavy surface.
+Conversely, if the nozzle is set too high, it may result in the 3D printer first layer not sticking, which can also cause a 3D printing wavy first layer surface.

-• Temperature Settings:The first layer temperature is crucial.
+- Temperature Settings: The first layer temperature can also influence 3D printing ripples.
 Higher temperatures may cause the filament to melt, while lower temperatures can result in insufficient filament extrusion.

-How to Fix 3D Printing First Layer Ripples
+How to Fix 3D Printing First Layer Ripples?

 The problem of 3D printing first layer ripples is not uncommon, and there are several effective solutions to address it.
-You can refer to the four methods below if you encounter ripples in your 3D prints.
+You can refer to the six methods below if you encounter ripples in your 3D prints.

-• Level Print Bed Properly:
+Level Print Bed Properly

 The primary concern is to ensure the 3D printing bed is level.
 If you encounter issues with ripples, it's essential to halt the printing process and use a leveling program, machine, or manual adjustment to ensure that the nozzle can uniformly extrude filament.
 Also, it's important to keep the print bed clean to prevent ripple issues caused by foreign particles.

-• Set Up the Proper Nozzle Height:
+Set Up the Proper Nozzle Height

-The recommended nozzle height for a 3D printer typically depends on the specific 3D printer model, the materials, and the requirements you are using.
-In general, the height can be set within a range of 20% to 100% of the nozzle diameter.
-For example, for a common 0.4mm nozzle diameter, the feasible height range would be from 0.08mm to 0.4mm.
 To test this before printing, slide an A4 paper between the nozzle and the print bed.
 The paper should move in and out easily without any hindrance.
 At this point, the height should be appropriate.

-• Lower the Printing Speed:
+Lower the Printing Speed:

-As mentioned earlier, slower print speeds are key to achieving successful 3D printing.
-This is primarily to provide ample time for the extruded filament to cool and spread effectively.
 Now most slicers will automatically calculate the first layer speed.
 But to avoid bubbles in the first layer of your 3D print, it's advisable to set the initial layer speed within the range of 30-50% of the overall speed, and a good initial speed could be around 20-30 millimeters per second.

-• Turn Off the Cooling Fan:
+Turn Off the Cooling Fan

 The cooling fan for the model is closely related to the first layer printing temperature.
 In general, the filament needs to cool down gradually to enhance adhesion with the print bed, so it is suggested to keep the model fan off during the initial stages of printing to prevent the material from cooling too soon.
 This can fix 3D printing first layer ripples to some extent.